department-of-veterans-affairs/vagov-content/pages/disability/about-disability-ratings/after-you-get-a-rating.md

 <div itemscope itemtype="http://schema.org/Question">

-<h3 itemprop="name">When will I get my first payment?</h3>
+<h3 itemprop="name">When will I get my first VA disability payment?</h3>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-If your decision notice shows at least a 10% disability rating, you’ll get your first payment within 15 days.
+If your decision notice shows at least a 10% disability rating, you’ll get your first VA disability payment within 15 days.
 We’ll pay you either by direct deposit or check.
 If you don’t get a payment after 15 days, please call the Veterans Help Line at <a href="tel:+1-800-827-1000">1-800-827-1000</a>, Monday through Friday, 8:00 a.m. to 9:00 p.m. (<abbr title="eastern time">ET</abbr>).

 </div>
 </div>